drevops/vortex/.scaffold/docs/content/tools/docker.md

 > Docker is a platform for developing, shipping, and running applications in
 > containers.

-DrevOps provides a configuration for Docker and Docker Compose to run the project in all environments using containers.
+Scaffold provides a configuration for Docker and Docker Compose to run the project in all environments using containers.

 Special thanks to Lagoon for providing